Top Ten Things to do in Krabi

 But there are literally dozens of other temples that are worth a visit from the spectacular new white Temple in the center of Krabi Town right down to the smallest local temple that is home to just a few dedicated monks.

-The temples here are generally free to roam about at your will.
+The Temples here are generally free to roam about at your will.
 As long as you are respectful in the way you dress and behave (keep the volume down and keep legs and shoulders covered), then everyone is welcome.
 So, if you see a temple anywhere, just stop, wander around and get a feeling for the culture.
 No temples will charge an entrance fee but some of the smaller temples are on very small budgets so, any donations, no matter how small are welcomed.
+Tiger Cave Temple do require ladies to cover legs, so bring a sarong, if you forget they will rent one to you for 20thb.
+(When walking up the steps, shorts are fine, but please cover up again at the Temple area at the top.

 4. Krabi Markets